michelaparma/michelaparma/README.md

 ## 👋 Hi, I’m Michela Parma

 **Digital Humanist at and Web Developer**

 I am currently a Digital Humanist at the University of Mainz, in the Department of Medieval History.
 I completed a Bachelor’s degree in History at the University of Venice in 2017 and obtained a Master’s degree in Digital Humanities and Digital Knowledge at the University of Bologna in 2021.
 My expertise includes **web development**, the **implementation of databases** that integrate the historical and cultural landscape with modern digital technologies, and the **design of data models** based on ontologies such as **CIDOC CRM**.
-I build clean, accessible, and creative web experiences using HTML, CSS, JavaScript, and modern frameworks.
-I publish my work through GitHub Pages — you can explore a selection of live projects below!
+You can explore a selection of live projects below!

----

 ### My projects